shalabycr7/news_app_using_news_api/README.md

 - Get news from all over the world.
 - Search for any topic to get news about it.
-- Supports light/dark mode across the app based on system settings.
+- Supports **light/dark** mode across the app based on system settings.
 - Display a breif info about for selected news article such as:
   - Article author
   - Article title
   - Publish date
   - Bried description
 - Read the whole article by opening the website link in the browser.
-- The use of BloC/Cubit state managment to update the UI.
+- The use of `BloC/Cubit` state managment to update the UI.
-- Get remote notifications using firebase cloud massaging.
+- Get remote notifications using `firebase cloud massaging`.
+- Fetch data from news **API** and check for exceptions before displaying the data.

 ## Screenshots